 Contact hour: A unit of measure that represents an hour of scheduled instruction given to students.
 Also referred to as clock hour.

 Continuous basis (for program enrollment): A calendar system classification that is used by institutions that enroll students at any time during the academic year.
 For example, a cosmetology school or a word processing school might allow students to enroll and begin studies at various times, with no requirement that classes begin on a certain date.

-Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or government. in business, industry, or government.
+Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or government.

 Cooperative housing: College-owned, -operated, or -affiliated housing in which students share room and board expenses and participate in household chores to reduce living expenses.

-Counseling service: Activities designed to assist students in making plans and decisions related to their education, career, or personal development.
+\ Counseling service: Activities designed to assist students in making plans and decisions related to their education, career, or personal development.

 Credit: Recognition of attendance or performance in an instructional activity (course or program) that can be applied by a recipient toward the requirements for a degree, diploma, certificate, or other formal award.

 Credit course: A course that, if successfully completed, can be applied toward the number of courses required for achieving a degree, diploma, certificate, or other formal award.

 Credit hour: A unit of measure representing an hour (50 minutes) of instruction over a 15-week period in a semester or trimester system or a 10-week period in a quarter system.
 It is applied toward the total number of hours needed for completing the requirements of a degree, diploma, certificate, or other formal award.

 Cross-registration: A system whereby students enrolled at one institution may take courses at another institution without having to apply to the second institution.

 Deferred admission: The practice of permitting admitted students to postpone enrollment, usually for a period of one academic term or one year.

 Degree: An award conferred by a college, university, or other postsecondary education institution as official recognition for the successful completion of a program of studies.

 Degree-seeking students: Students enrolled in courses for credit who are recognized by the institution as seeking a degree or formal award.
 At the undergraduate level, this is intended to include students enrolled in vocational or occupational programs.

 Differs by program (calendar system): A calendar system classification that is used by institutions that have occupational/vocational programs of varying length.
 These schools may enroll students at specific times depending on the program desired.
-For example, a school might offer a two-month program in beyond the master's level, including the preparation and defense of a dissertation based on original research, or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement.
-Some examples of this type of degree may include Ed.D., D.M.A., D.B.A., D.Sc., D.A., or D.M, and others, as designated by the awarding institution.
+For example, a school might offer a two-month program in January, March, May, September, and November; and a three-month program in January, April, and October.

 Diploma: See Postsecondary award, certificate, or diploma.

 Distance learning: An option for earning course credit at off-campus locations via cable television, internet, satellite classes, videotapes, correspondence courses, or other means.
-Doctor's degree-research/scholarship: A Ph.D. or other doctor's degree that requires advanced work